miikanissi/mblog/README.md

 # Mblog

 A makefile based static blog website generator using basic UNIX tools.
 Write blogs in Markdown and publish as HTML.
-This tool creates an index page with a list of blog posts, an about page, an rss feed, a sitemap and a robots.txt file - all with the help of a makefile.
+This tool creates an index page with a list of blog posts, an about page, an rss feed, a sitemap, JSON-LD structured data snippets and a robots.txt file - all with the help of a makefile.

 ## Requirements